Judge reverses course, allows Kasem's water, food, medicine to end

 A Los Angeles judge reversed his own decision Wednesday and gave daughter Kerri Kasem the authority to have doctors end his infusions of water, food and medicine.

 Kasem’s doctor concluded that contining the artificial nutrition and hydration would only “at best prolong the dying process for him and will certainly add suffering to an already terribly uncomfortable dying process,” said Kerri Kasem’s lawyer, Troy Martin.

 “The court’s decision today upheld our father’s explicit wishes as expressed by him in his health directive,” Kerri Kasem said in a statement after the hearing.
 She was referring to a directive her father signed in 2007, saying he would not want to be kept alive if it “would result in a mere biological existence, devoid of cognitive function, with no reasonable hope for normal functioning.”

-An attorney for Jean Kasem, Steve Haney, slammed the judge's decision, calling it "the functional equivalent of a death sentence."
+Steve Haney, an attorney for Kasem’s second wife, Jean, slammed the judge’s decision, calling it “the functional equivalent of a death sentence.”

 “Nobody wants Mr. Kasem to die,” Martin said.
 “The fact is that he is dying from sepsis and dementia.”

-The public battle -- always emotional and sometimes bizarre -- began in October 2013 when daughters Julie and Kerri led a protest outside of Kasem's Los Angeles mansion, holding signs demanding that their stepmom let them see their ailing father.
-When confronted earlier this month in Washington state, a rep for one of the daughters said, Jean Kasem tossed raw hamburger meat toward one of her stepchildren, saying she was throwing the meat at "the dogs."
+The public battle over Casey Kasem – which has always been emotional and sometimes bizarre – began in October 2013, when daughters Julie and Kerri led a protest outside Kasem’s Los Angeles mansion, holding signs demanding that their stepmother let them see their ailing father.

 Reaching for the stars